TechsCode-Team/UltraEconomyWiki/features/mob_drops.md

 <br>

 ## Max and Min Money Drop
 This will indicate the Minimum and the Maximum amount of money that a mob can drop.
-You can edit it while you are creating a new mob drop by clicking the Emerald in the middle-left.
+You can edit it while you are creating a new mob drop by clicking the Emerald in the middle-left of the GUI.
 <br>

 ![Min and Max Money Drop](https://i.imgur.com/IKHfGKS.png)
 <br>

 ## Drop Chance
 This will indicate the percentage of a mob dropping money when it die.
-You can edit it while you are creating a new mob drop by clicking the Command Block in the middle (Called `Drop Chance`).
+You can edit it while you are creating a new mob drop by clicking the Command Block in the middle of the GUI (Called `Drop Chance`).
 <br>

 ![Drop Chance](https://i.imgur.com/T2jDq4J.png)
 <br>

 ## Entities
 This will indicate which entities should drop the money when they die.
-You can edit it while you are creating a new mob drop by clicking the Mob Spawner in the middle-right (Called `Entities`).
+You can edit it while you are creating a new mob drop by clicking the Mob Spawner in the middle-right of the GUI (Called `Entities`).
 <br>

 ![Entities](https://i.imgur.com/FiHEejC.png)